 First And Second Coats

-STEP 3: Spray the layer of polyurethane spray foam.
+STEP 3: Spray a layer of polyurethane spray foam.

 This layer of foam is important because if this step did not exist the water would have a very easy time penetrating into your roof and permanently damage the plywood (or what have you) under your roof.

-STEP 4: Apply coat of either Puma XL, Rapid Roof lll, Equinox, or Benchmark.
+STEP 4: Apply a coat of either Puma XL, Rapid Roof lll, Equinox, or Benchmark.

-Each waterproofing product listed above is a great way to coat your roof, but each one is different and the one Bunkum Valley Roofing will be using on your project will be decided by Bunkum Valley Roofing.
+Each waterproofing product listed above is a great way to coat your roof, but each one is different and we will be happy to go over the advantages of each, should you decide to go with us.

 STEP 5: Apply a top coat of closed-cell foam